XiaoSings/Str/README.md

   std::string name = "xiao"; // this string does not have a upper case letter, it wouldn't work char alphabet = 'X'; // this character is a upper case letter, so it will work!

-  // this is the function that is used to check if the string/character is a lower case if(Str::IncludesUpper(name)) {
+  // this is the function that is used to check if the string/character is a upper case if(Str::IncludesUpper(name)) {
     std::cout << "THE VALUE DOES INCLUDE A UPPER CASE LETTER !" << std::endl;
   }